 P2P technology has revolutionized the way we share information, but it pays to learn how to safely download torrents.
 By taking steps to protect your identity online, you can avoid undue consequences from overzealous ISPs or copyright holders.
-We’ll show you how to boost your privacy while torreting by using a VPN, plus recommend the top providers.
+We’ll show you how to torrent safely and boost your privacy by using a VPN, plus recommend the top providers.

 Torrents are a method of peer to peer download, meaning that you download files from tens or even hundreds of other users like you instead of having a central file hoster.
 This means that users share the burden of uploading files, so there is no expensive file hosting required for the uploader.
 Torrenting became popular with the rise of broadband internet that made it possible for people to upload and download at faster speeds than before, allowing people to share entire large files across the world.

 However, torrents quickly became associated with illegal downloading.
 Copyright holders and ISP are easily able to track which IP addresses are using torrents and to prosecute them for file sharing.
 Over the last five years, far fewer people have used torrents due to worries about copyright infringement.
 But there are still people who want to use torrents, because they remain the most efficient way to manage large downloads.